 I

-N modern high-speed railway system, the catenary constructed along the railroad interacts with the pantograph mounted on the carbody roof to transmit the electric current to the engine inside the train, as shown in Fig 1.
+N modern high-speed railway systems, the catenary constructed along the railroad interacts with the pantograph mounted on the carbody roof to transmit electric current to the engine inside the train, as shown in Fig. 1.
 The contact between the pantograph and catenary is the only source of power for the high-speed train [1].
-The sliding contact performance of the pantograph collector and the contact wire is of the critical importance to determine the quality of current collection, which not only restricts the maximum speed, but also affects the safe and stable operation of high-speed railway.
+The sliding contact performance of the pantograph collector and the contact wire is of critical importance to the quality of current collection, which not only restricts the maximum speed but also affects the safe and stable operation of high-speed railways.
 However, the pantograph-catenary system is affected by various disturbances from both the environment and the system itself.
-Normally the external disturbances include wind load [2], locomotive vibration [3], temperature variance [4], ice covering [5] and electromagnetic interference [6], while the disturbances from the system itself include the contact wire wear [7], defect of components [8] and Contact Wire Irregularity (CWI) [9].
-These disturbances present the major causes of the deterioration of the quality of current collection.
+Normally, the external disturbances include wind load [2], locomotive vibration [3], temperature variance [4], ice layers [5] and electromagnetic interference [6], while the disturbances from the system itself include contact wire wear [7], defects in components [8] and contact wire irregularity (CWI) [9].
+These disturbances are the major causes of deterioration in the quality of current collection.

-Many studies have been done to reduce the negative effect of these disturbances on the pantograph-catenary interaction.
-For the wind load, the stochastic wind field along the catenary is constructed to evaluate the nonlinear behaviour of wind-induced vibration and investigate the sensitivity of structural parameters to the wind-resistance capability [10].
+Many studies have been performed to reduce the negative effects of these disturbances on the pantograph-catenary interaction.
+For the wind load, a stochastic wind field is constructed along the catenary to evaluate the nonlinear behaviour of wind-induced vibration and investigate the sensitivity of the structural parameters to the wind-resistance capability [10].
 Considering the galloping of the catenary in extreme conditions, the aerodynamic instability [11] of the contact wire is investigated using computational fluid dynamics.
-For the vehicle-track excitation, the vehicle-track-pantograph-catenary model is constructed [12], and the effect of random rail irregularities on the pantograph-catenary interaction is analysed [13].
-The temperature variance caused by the pantograph-catenary arcing is monitored by optical fiber sensors [14], and the temperature distribution is analysed during the pantograph lowering process [15].
-The arcing caused by the ice layer covering the contact wire is concerned in [10], and its effect on the electric transmission quality is studied [11].
+For vehicle-track excitation, a vehicle-track-pantograph-catenary model is constructed [12], and the effect of random rail irregularities on the pantograph-catenary interaction is analysed [13].
+The temperature variance caused by pantograph-catenary arcing is monitored by optical fibre sensors [14], and the temperature distribution is analysed during the pantograph lowering process [15].
+The arcing caused by an ice layer covering the contact wire is considered in [10], and its effect on the electrical transmission quality is studied [11].
 The wear on the contact interface is inspected by computer vision [17], and the prediction model of the wear on the pantograph strip is proposed based on the experimental results [18].
-Using the historical data from the Dutch railway network, the evolvement of contact wire wear is investigated [19].
-The development of the modern computer vision method provides more solutions for the identification of the defects of catenary components, such as the distortion of the stagger value [20], fasteners on the support device [21], bird nests in catenary [22] and cracks in insulators [23].
-Considering the defects in the catenary, some methodologies are proposed to establish the catenary model with the tension loss [24] and the local sag defect [25].
+Using historical data from the Dutch railway network, the evolution of contact wire wear is investigated [19].
+The development of the modern computer vision method provides more solutions for the identification of defects in catenary components, such as the distortion of the stagger value [20], fasteners on the support device [21], bird nests in the catenary [22] and cracks in insulators [23].
+Considering the defects in the catenary, some methodologies are proposed to establish the catenary model with tension loss [24] and local sag defects [25].